-Table 1: GDP in 46 countries (PPP international \$, 2017) 4 Table 2: Arable land, total nitrogen use and per hectare N application .15 Table 3 Creating a positive environment for agricultural development: possible NEPAD principles (NEPAD, 2003) .27 Table 4 Table showing mapping of the various elements for the cocoa agroforestry systems .42 Table 5 Table showing mapping of the various elements for the cocoa agroforestry systems .52 Table 6 Table showing mapping of the various elements for the pastoralist systems .58 Table 7 Table showing mapping of the various elements for the cocoa agroforestry systems .62 Table 8 Table showing elements of TEEBAgriFood framework covered by the Smallholder dairy system .66 Table 9 Impact on key indicators in 2050 as change in the % in the Agroecological (AE) scenario compared to the Business as Usual (BAU) scenario. .68 Table 10 Actors and typical levers and drivers of change for transformation of agriculture systems.
-74
+Table 1 GDP in 46 countries (PPP international \$, 2017).
+Source: World Bank, 2016 5 Table 2 Arable land, total nitrogen use and per hectare N application.
+Source: Drawn by the ıe author, data from FAOSTAT, 2019. .15 Table 3 Creating a positive environment for agricultural development: possible NEPAD 24 principles.
+Source: NEPAD, 2003. .24 Table 4 Table showing the mapping of the various elements for the cocoa agroforestry systems. .38 Table 5 Table showing the mapping of the various elements for the coffee agroforestry systems. .45 Table 6 Table showing the mapping of the various elements for the pastoralist systems in Tanzania. .51 Table 7 Table showing the mapping of the various elements for the poultry system in Tanzania. .55 Table 8 Table showing elements of the TEEBAgriFood framework covered by the smallholder dairy system in Tanzania .60 Table 9 Impact on key indicators in 2050 as change in the % in the Agroecological (AE) scenario compared to the Business as Usual (BAU) scenario.
+Source: Gemmill-Herren et a 1., 2019 .62 Table 10 Table showing the mapping of the various elements of rice systems in Senegal Table 11 Actors and typical levers and drivers of change for transformation of agriculture systems. .68